Peptidoglycan recognition protein 2: Peptidoglycan binding and hydrolysis

 PGLYRP2 is an enzyme (EC 3.5.1.28), N-acetylmuramoyl-L-alanine amidase, that binds and hydrolyzes bacterial cell wall peptidoglycan.
 Peptidoglycan is the main component of bacterial cell wall and is a polymer of β(1-4)-linked N-acetylglucosamine (GlcNAc) and N-acetylmuramic acid (MurNAc) with MurNAc-attached short peptides, typically composed of alternating L and D amino acids, that cross-link the adjacent polysaccharide chains.

 PGLYRP2 hydrolyzes the amide bond between the MurNAc and L-Ala, the first amino acid in the stem peptide.
 This hydrolysis separates the crosslinking peptides from the polysaccharide chains and solubilizes cross-linked bacterial peptidoglycan into uncross-linked polysaccharide chains.
 The minimal peptidoglycan fragment hydrolyzed by PGLYRP2 is MurNAc-tripeptide.

 The peptidoglycan-binding site, which is also the amidase catalytic domain, is located in the C-terminal PGRP domain.
 This PGRP domain is sufficient for the enzymatic activity of PGLYRP2, although this activity of the isolated C-terminal fragment is diminished compared with the entire PGLYRP2 molecule.
 Zn2+ and Zn2+-binding amino acids (His411, Tyr447, and Cys530 in human PGLYRP2) are required for the amidase activity.
 Cys419 in human PGLYRP2, which is broadly conserved in invertebrate and vertebrate PRGPs, forms a disulfide bond with Cys425 (in human PGLYRP2) and is required for the amidase activity, as this disulfide bond is essential for the structural integrity of the PGRP domain.
 Cys530 is conserved in all amidase-active vertebrate and invertebrate PGRPs, whereas non-catalytic PGRPs (including mammalian PGLYRP1, PGLYRP3, and PGLYRP4) have serine in this position, and thus the presence of Cys or Ser in this position can be used to predict amidase activity of PGRPs.
 However, Cys530 and seven other amino acids that are all required for the amidase activity of PGRPs are not sufficient for the amidase activity, which requires additional so far unidentified amino acids.

 Defense against infections

 PGLYRP2 plays a limited role in host defense against infections.
 PGLYRP2-deficient mice are more sensitive to Pseudomonas aeruginosa-induced keratitis and Streptococcus pneumoniae-induced pneumonia and sepsis.
 However, PGLYRP2-deficient mice did not show a changed susceptibility to systemic Escherichia coli, Staphylococcus aureus, and Candida albicans infections or intestinal Salmonella enterica infection, although the latter was accompanied by increased inflammation in the cecum.

 Although PGLYRP2 is not directly bacteriolytic, it has antibacterial activity against both Gram-positive and Gram-negative bacteria and Chlamydia trachomatis.

+Human and mouse PGLYRP2 promote hepatitis B virus (HBV) clearance in vitro in hepatocytes and in HBV-infected mice.
+PGLYRP2 through its HBV DNA-binding domain recognizes covalently closed circular DNA (cccDNA) of HBV sequestering it in the nucleus and separating it from the cellular viral replication machinery.
+Additionally, PGLYRP2 suppresses HBV capsid assembly by directly interacting through its PGRP domain with the viral capsid and promoting secretion of the PGLYRP2-HBV capsid complexes.